wikistat/AI-Frameworks/docs/dev.md

   lr = ...
 ```

-The following code instanciate two dataloaders: one loading data from the training set, the other one from the test set.
+he following code instantiates two [data loaders](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html): one loading data from the training set, the other one from the test set.

 ```python
 # transforms